FILMS IN PRODUCTION

-LATEST NEWS - for earlier news items check our archive page here18.06.14 MULTIPLE MINIMOVIES SHOT ON MANN!
+NEWS ITEMS - for earlier items check our archive page here18.06.14 MULTIPLE MINIMOVIES SHOT ON MANN!

 After a tense Sunday spent pitching their extremely well produced projects to a panel of industry experts -from best selling authors to Emmy nominees - our three short film projects were chosen to go into production this year, with finance from Isle of Man Film.
 The successful shorts, which can now apply to receive 50% of each of their budgets, are: